News and Events

 Apple Heritage and Local Economy

 Apples offer a powerful lens for developing resilient local places and livelihoods.
-In this conversation we will look at the importance of apple heritage, not just for biodiversity but as a means of reclaiming local food sovereignty and reviving local food economies.
+In this conversation we look at the importance of apple heritage, not just for biodiversity but as a means of reclaiming local food sovereignty and reviving local food economies.

 SESSION THREE